diversen/pebble-framework-docs/docs/Setup.md

 ### Documentation examples

-You may clone the **pebble-framework-docs**, in order to easily run and edit all code examples in this documentation:
+You may clone the **pebble-framework-docs**, in order to easily run and edit all code examples in the documentation:

     git clone https://github.com/diversen/pebble-framework-docs.git
     cd pebble-framework-docs
     composer install

+Notice that all classes in `src` are autoloaded as the namespace `App`.
+This is done by setting the `autoload` setting in composer.json to the following:

+    "autoload": {
+        "psr-4": {"App\\": "src/"}
+    }

 ### MySQL